 Having a plan for what to do when an attack is still in full-swing and approaching the 72-hour mark is very important to prevent your “pain switch” from getting stuck in the on position.

 This is a must-see!
-It was the first interview I watched as hormones and menstruation can be a problem for so many women with migraine.
-Wendy Bohmfalk (MWS) interviewed Dr. Jessica Ailani, Director of the MedStar Georgetown Headache Center and specialist in headache and women’s health.
+Hormones and menstruation can be a problem for so many women with migraine.
+Wendy Bohmfalk, Migraine World Summit interviewer, discussed this topic with Dr. Jessica Ailani, Director of the MedStar Georgetown Headache Center and specialist in headache and women’s health.

 There was a good discussion about puberty as that tends to be the time when migraine becomes more of a problem for girls due to fluctuating estrogen.
 Contrarily, puberty brings relief for many boys.